autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 7.md

 	- ex.: lifting a pen is doing positive work, lowering a pen does negative work

 #### Calculating Work done by multiple forces
-- total work is work done
+- *total work*: sum of work done by all forces
+-